yousefelassal/quote-cron/README.md

 > If you smile when no one else is around, you really mean it.

 > Kindness is the language which the deaf can hear and the blind can see.

+> Time you enjoy wasting, was not wasted.